 Your spouse or significant other should be able to offer up plenty of ideas about what they feel like eating.
 As young as three or four years old, kids can offer up ideas of what they want.
 Not all requests have to be honored, but it’s a great starting point for brainstorming.

 As I mentioned above, I sometimes build a menu around a special ingredient.
 The last time I made THE guacamole, for example, I included fajitas, tacos and egg burritos on the menu for the week.
 Although we add guacamole to all of these things, they are all different enough that it doesn’t feel like eating the same thing every day.

-I stopped by ShopRite in our area for the grocery shopping that week.
-In addition to the Frontera guacamole mix, they also have Frontera taco, fajita and slow cooker sauces, salsas and more.
-We use a bunch of their products because they taste great and use good ingredients.
 To make the fajitas, for example, I cooked up some sliced chicken and peppers with the Frontera fajita packet, and we had dinner in about twenty minutes.